geoserver/geoserver/doc/en/user/source/styling/sld-tipstricks/transformation-func.rst

 to convert the value of a feature attribute into specific values for a parameter such as color, size, width, opacity, etc.

-The transformation is defined by a set of *(input, output)* value pairs specifying how ranges in the input map to output values.
+The categorization is defined by a list of alternating output values and data thresholds.
+The threshold values define the breaks between the input ranges.
+Inputs are converted into output values depending on which range they fall in.

 Example
 ^^^^^^^